bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - Coordination Service*
     Name of the Apache Zookeeper service required for instance launching syncronization to avoid conflicts at Mesos resources usage.

 - Environment Variables
     Variables used in the framework.

 - Performance Reporting Interval
       Interval for creating a report of module performance metrics in ms (60000 by default).

+**Specific Fields**

  **Input-streaming instance fields**

   - Checkpoint Mode*
-       Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events
+       Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events.

   - Checkpoint Interval*
        Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

   - Outputs*
        Names of output streams (must be of the 'stream.t-streams' type only).
+You can add several output streams by clicking "Add Output" and selecting an output stream name from the drop-down list.

   - Duplicate Check
-       The flag points if an envelope (defined by an envelope key) has to be checked for duplication or not.
+       The flag determines if an envelope (defined by an envelope key) has to be checked for duplication or not.
 False by default.

   - Lookup History*
        How long a unique key of envelope can stay in a queue for checking envelopes for duplication (in seconds).
 If it does not equal to 0, entries that are older than this time and not updated for this time are evicted automatically accordingly to an eviction-policy.
 Valid values are integers between 0 and Integer.MAX VALUE.
 Default value is 0, which means infinite.

   - Queue Max Size*
         Maximum size of the queue that contains the unique keys of envelopes.
-When maximum size is reached, the queue is evicted basing on the policy defined at default-eviction-policy.
+When maximum size is reached, the queue is evicted on the basis of the policy defined at the default-eviction-policy.

   - Default Eviction Policy
         If set, no items will be evicted and the "Queue Max Size" property will be ignored.
 You still can combine it with "Lookup History".
 Can be 'LRU' (Least Recently Used) or 'LFU' (Least Frequently Used) or 'NONE' (NONE by default).

   - Eviction Policy
         An eviction policy of input envelope duplicates.
 Can be 'fix-time' for storing an envelope key for the period specified in Lookup History, or 'expanded-time' meaning that if a duplicate envelope appears the time of the presence of the key will be updated ('fix-time' by default).

   - Backup Count
        The number of backup copies you want to have (0 by default, maximum 6).
 Sync backup operations have a blocking cost which may lead to latency issues.
 You can skip this field if you do not want your entries to be backed up, e.g. if performance is more important than backing up.

   - Async-Backup-Count
-       The flag points if an envelope (an envelope key) has to be checked for duplication or not (0 by default).
+       The flag determines if an envelope (defined by an envelope key) has to be checked for duplication or not (0 by default).
 The backup operations are performed at some point in time (non-blocking operation).
 You can skip this field if you do not want your entries to be backed up, e.g. if performance is more important than backing up.

  **Regular-streaming instance fields**

   - Checkpoint Mode*
      Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events.

   - Checkpoint Interval*
      Interval for performing the checkpoint.
 If Checkpoint Mode is  'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

   - Inputs*
      Names of input streams.
-Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
+Requires an input mode to be one of the following: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
 The stream should exist in the system (it should be of 'stream.t-streams' or 'stream.apache-kafka' type).
+     You can add several input streams by clicking "Add Input" and selecting an input stream name from the drop-down list.

   - Outputs*
      Names of output streams (should be of the 'stream.t-stream' type only).
+You can add several output streams by clicking "Add Output" and selecting an output stream name from the drop-down list.

   - Start From
-     Value must be 'newest' (the system does not read the history, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
-If an instance have Apache Kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).
+     Value must be 'newest' (the system does not read the historical data, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+If input streams of the instance are of Apache Kafka type, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).

   - State Management
      Must be 'ram' or 'none' ('none' is default).

   - State Full Checkpoint
-     Interval for full checkpoint (100 by default)
+     Interval for full checkpoint (100 by default).

   - Event-Wait-Idle Time
-     Idle timeout, when not messages (1000 is default)
+     Idle timeout, when no new messages appear (1000 is default).

-..
-"InputAvroSchema", "Avro schema for input objects.
-Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}"

  **Batch-streaming instance fields**

+  - Inputs*
+     Names of input streams.
+Requires an input mode to be one of the following: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
+The stream should exist in the system (it should be of 'stream.t-streams' or 'stream.apache-kafka' type).
+     You can add several input streams by clicking "Add Input" and selecting an input stream name from the drop-down list.

   - Outputs*
-     Names of output streams (must be of the `stream.t-streams` type only).
+     Names of output streams (must be of the 'stream.t-streams' type only).

   - Window
      Number of batches that will be contained in a window (1 by default).
 Must be greater than zero.

   - Sliding Interval
     The interval at which a window will be shifted (count of batches that will be removed from the window after its processing).
 Must be greater than zero and less than or equal to the window (1 by default)

-- Inputs*
-    Names of input streams.
-Requires an input mode: 'full' (if you want each task to process all partitions of the stream) or 'split' (if you want to divide stream's partitions among the tasks; it is a default value).
-The stream should exist in the system (it should be of 'stream.t-streams' or 'stream.apache-kafka' type).

-- Start From
-    Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
-If an instance have Apache Kafka input streams, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).

   - State Management
      Must be 'ram' or 'none' ('none' is default).

   - State Full Checkpoint
      Interval for full checkpoint (100 is default).

+  - Start From
+     Value must be 'newest' (the system does not read the historical data, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+If input streams of the instance are of Apache Kafka type, then 'Start from' must be 'oldest' or 'newest' ('newest' is default).

   - Event-Wait-Time
      Idle timeout, when there are no messages (1000 by default).

-..
-"InputAvroSchema", "Avro schema for input objects.
-Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}"
-  .. note:: Required fields are marked with an asterisk (*)

  **Output-streaming instance fields**

   - Checkpoint Mode*
       Value must be 'time-interval' for checkpointing after a set period of time, or 'every-nth' for performing a checkpoint after a set number of events.
 For output streams 'every-nth' is only available.

   - Checkpoint Interval*
       Interval for performing the checkpoint.
 If Checkpoint Mode is 'time-interval' the value is set in ms.  If Checkpoint Mode is 'every-nth' the value is the number of events after which the checkpoint is done.

-- Inputs*
+  - Input*
-      Names of input stream.
+      Name of an input stream.
 Must be of the 't-stream' type only.
 Stream for this type of module has the 'split' mode only.
 Stream must exist in the system.

-- Outputs*
+  - Output*
-     Names of output stream (must be of `streams.sql-database`, `streams.elasticsearch` or `streams.restful` type).
+     Name of an output stream (must be of 'streams.sql-database', 'streams.elasticsearch' or 'streams.restful' type).

   - Start From
-     Value must be 'newest' (the system reads nothing, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).
+     Value must be 'newest' (the system does not read the historical data, waits for new events), 'oldest' (the system reads all input stream events) or datetime (that requires specifying a timestamp and means the system reads events from the stream starting from the specified moment).

 ..
 "InputAvroSchema", "Avro schema for input objects.
 Requires if input object is instance of 'org.apache.avro.generic.GenericRecord':https://avro.apache.org/docs/1.8.1/api/java/org/apache/avro/generic/GenericRecord.html@.", "{'type':'record', 'name':'rec', 'fields':[{'name':'f1','type':string'}]}
 Click "Create" at the bottom and see the instance is in the list of instances now.